CesiumGS/3d-tiles/bbgl/README.md

 _TODO: schema._

 A model's `batchId` is used to lookup into each array, and extract the model's properties.

-For example, the following example batch table has properties for a batch of two models.
+For example, the following batch table has properties for a batch of two models.
 ```json
 {
     "id" : ["unique id", "another unique id"],